Iceland Brown Trout Fishing

 Chris Lusin with Large Brown

-For this package, you can stay at a three or a five-star luxury resort (not priced the same, obviously) within 20 minutes from the fishing beats.
+For this package, you can stay at a three-star hotel within 20 minutes from the fishing beats.
 You'll enjoy breakfast and dinner at the hotel and a boxed lunch while fishing.

 Getting to the Lodge:

 Arrival Day: You'll fly to Reykjavik, the capital of Iceland.
 A Lodge representative will greet you at the airport.
-Depending on the time of your arrival, you’ll either be driven directly to your fishing location for the day or to the hotel, which is about 25 miles and a 40-minute drive.
+Depending on the time of your arrival, you’ll either be driven directly to your fishing location for the day or to the hotel, which is about 25 miles and a 40-minute drive from the airport.

 Departure Day: Your guide will drive you back to Reykjavik for your return flight home—a 40-minute ride from Lake Thingvallavatn.